WVam/toolscript-docs/.changes/glossary.md

 # Formatting
 - Bold is used for emphasis.
 - Monospace is used for parameters and charactres/groups of character that are significant to the syntax (e.g.: `->`).
+  - It's also used for Instructions written with their parameters and final semicolon.
 - Code blocks are used for script.
 - Block quotes are used for notes.
 - Headers are used for headers.
 - Instruction names always link to their respective page.

+Higlight "not" or command words when particularly important by writing them in uppercase and bold (**NOT**).
+For "cannot", use "**CANNOT**".

 ## Structure-related terminology
 Here, this documentation's established terminology has been changed to match more widespread terminology.